 Independent of an application for a construction permit (10 CFR 50 ) or a COL (10 CFR 52 ), the NRC may approve one or more sites for a nuclear power plant.
 An ESP remains in effect for 10 to 20 years and may be renewed for an additional 10 to 20 years.
-As of 31 December 2017, the NRC had issued ESPs for five sites.
+As of 31 December 2020, the NRC had issued ESPs for six sites.

-The NRC has issued design certifications for six designs, including the Westinghouse AP600 and AP1000, System 80+, the General Electric nuclear energy advanced boiling water reactor (ABWR), ABWR Design Certification Rule (DCR) Amendment and the GE–Hitachi economic simplified boiling water reactor (ESBWR).
+The NRC has issued design certifications for seven new designs: the Westinghouse AP600 and AP1000, System 80+, the General Electric nuclear energy advanced boiling water reactor (ABWR), the ABWR Design Certification Rule (DCR) Amendment, the GE–Hitachi economic simplified boiling water reactor (ESBWR), and advanced power reactor 1400 (APR1400).
 In addition to several amendments to previously certified designs, the NRC is currently reviewing the applications for four additional design certifications.
-Under current licensing regulations, an applicant who seeks to build a new reactor can use an off-the-shelf reactor design that the NRC has previously approved and certified.
+Under current licensing regulations, an applicant who seeks to build a new reactor can use an off the shelf reactor design that the NRC has previously approved and certified.
 The streamlined process encourages standard or pre-approved reactor designs.
 Issuance of a design certification is independent of applications for a construction permit or an operating licence.
-Design certifications are valid for 15 years and may be renewed for an additional 10 years to 15 years.
+Design certifications are valid for 15 years and may be renewed for an additional 10 to 15 years.